PutterZone.com - Best Putter Reviews

 TaylorMade Rossa TP by Kia Ma Monaco ($299)

 Offering exquisite performance with looks to match, the Monaco is a triumph of both form and function.
 Designer Kia Ma reveals a keen eye for detail with his new signature line of putters, propelling TaylorMade into the ranks of the elite putter makers.
 The Monaco is milled from soft carbon steel and features tungsten micro weights in the lower rear to heighten stability through the stroke.
-Read the review.
+Read the review

 Mizuno Bettinardi Black Carbon 4 ($249)